zachrobertson/zachrobertson-tech/README.md

     ├── gatsby-ssr.js
     ├── package-lock.json
     └── package.json

-This is the typical layout of a Gatsby project, if you have not worked with gatsby before it would be best to go take a look at their quick-start <a href="https://www.gatsbyjs.com/docs/quick-start/">here</a>.
+This is the typical layout of a Gatsby project, if you have not worked with gatsby before it would be best to go take a look at their quick-start [here]("https://www.gatsbyjs.com/docs/quick-start/").

 Below is a breakdown of what each file in the src/ sub-directories is for.